 Protecting Yourself in a Small Trucking Company Job

 If you want to work for a small trucking company, it is vital to do your homework.
 Research each trucking company you are considering to ensure that it is legitimate and financially healthy.
 Set your boundaries early and stick to them rather than taking on more work than you can handle.
-Learning to stay healthy rather than making yourself sick or depressed is very crucial to your success as a truck driver.
+Learning to stay healthy rather than making yourself sick with worry or depression over events beyond your control is very crucial to your success as a truck driver.

 Small Trucking Companies Looking for Drivers

-While the decision of which carrier to choose is highly personal, here is a brief review of a few outstanding small trucking companies hiring drivers n the United States:
+While the decision of which carrier to choose is highly personal, here is a brief review of a few outstanding small trucking companies hiring drivers in the United States:

-Based Presque Isle, Maine, Falcon Transportion is growing and hiring.
-Falcon Transportation has the ability to successfully move freight across the nation, servicng all areas of the United States in an effective and timely manner.
+Based Presque Isle, Maine, Falcon Transportation is growing and hiring.
+Falcon Transportation has the ability to successfully move freight across the nation, servicing all areas of the United States in an effective and timely manner.